 We believe that the human rights of workers throughout the supply chain including SC Group's employees are essential as the foundations of business.
-In addition to the freedom of association and collective bargaining rights, forced labor and child labor, and discrimination and harassment, which are related to the four core labor standards of the

-ILO, we also take action to address labor conditions and occupational health and safety.
-SC engages in business with strong ties in local communities centered on the infrastructure business and resource development, and we have a responsibility to protect the health and safety of local residents and land rights.
-Moreover, since SC engages in wide-ranging business, we have positioned the personal information and privacy of stakeholders including customers as priority issues.
+In addition to 'Freedom of association and collective bargaining rights', 'Forced labor and child labor', 'Discrimination and harassment' and 'Occupational health and safety', which are related to the five core labor standards of the ILO, we also take action to address 'Labor conditions'.
+SC engages in business with strong ties in local communities centered on the infrastructure business and resource development, and we have a responsibility to protect 'Health and safety of local residents' and 'Land rights'.
+Moreover, since SC engages in wide-ranging business, we have positioned 'Personal information and privacy' of stakeholders including customers as priority issues.

-For each of these issues, we will investigate and carry out action plans to prevent and mitigate specific risks with priority on areas of high risk in SC Group's business.
+For each of these issues, we will carry out action plans to prevent and mitigate specific risks with priority on areas of high risk in SC Group's business.